Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE

 The azimuthal correlations are quantified by the $v_n$ coefficients, obtained from the Fourier-series decomposition of the azimuthal-angle distribution in momentum space of final-state particles, with respect to the reaction plane spanned by the beam axis and the impact parameter~\cite{Voloshin:1994mz, Poskanzer:1998yz}.
 These coefficients quantify anisotropies in particle momentum distributions, which can arise from both collective effects, such as anisotropic flow~\cite{Teaney:2000cw, Qin:2010pf, Shen:2011eg, ALICE:2016ccg, ALICE:2022zks}, and non-equilibrium phenomena like jets~\cite{Gyulassy:1990ye, ATLAS:2013ssy, ALICE:2015efi, CMS:2017xgk, ALICE:2018rtz}.
 Alongside anisotropic expansion, the system also undergoes isotropic expansion, known as radial flow, which modifies the transverse-momentum ($p_\mathrm{T}$) distribution of the produced particles.
-Radial flow is often inferred from the slope of the $p_\mathrm{T}$ distribution, which is a convolution of temperature and collective expansion of the medium.
+Radial flow is often inferred from the slope of the $p_\mathrm{T}$ distribution, which is a convolution of thermal radiation and collective expansion of the medium.
 Commonly, the radial-flow parameter is extracted by fitting the experimental $p_\mathrm{T}$ distribution to Boltzmann-Gibbs blast-wave function, a simplified hydrodynamic model accounting for collective expansion~\cite{Schnedermann:1993ws, STAR:2009sxc, STAR:2017sal, ALICE:2019hno}.
-However, this approach gives a $p_\mathrm{T}$-integrated radial-flow parameter ($\langle\beta_\mathrm{T}\rangle$) and hence does not directly capture features like mass-ordering at low $p_\mathrm{T}$ and baryon-meson splitting at higher $p_\mathrm{T}$, which are observed in the $v_n$ coefficients.
-Short-range correlations in pseudorapidity ($\eta$), such as those from resonance decays or near-side jets, are typically not suppressed in radial-flow measurements.
+However, the $\langle\beta_\mathrm{T}\rangle$ parameter obtained from this approach is $p_\mathrm{T}$-integrated and thus does not provide direct access to $p_\mathrm{T}$-differential features such as the mass-ordering of $v_n(p_\mathrm{T})$ ($n \geq 2$) at low $p_\mathrm{T}$ and baryon-meson splitting observed at intermediate $p_\mathrm{T}$.
+Short-range correlations in pseudorapidity ($\eta$), such as those from resonance decays or near-side jets, are typically not suppressed in radial-flow measurements using inclusive $p_\mathrm{T}$ spectrum analysis.
 These correlations, which are unrelated to hydrodynamic collectivity, are referred to as nonflow.
-The recently introduced observable $v_{0}(p_\mathrm{T})$ reduces these effects, allowing radial flow to be studied in a manner similar to anisotropic flow~\cite{Schenke:2020uqq}.
+The recently introduced observable $v_{0}(p_\mathrm{T})$ reduces these effects, allowing radial flow to be studied in a manner similar to anisotropic flow~\cite{Schenke:2020uqq, Parida:2024ckk, ATLAS:2025ztg}.
 It is defined as the normalized covariance between event-by-event multiplicity and mean $p_\mathrm{T}$ of the event, evaluated using a pseudorapidity gap ($\Delta\eta$) to suppress nonflow contributions while preserving long-range $p_\mathrm{T}$ correlations.
 Following Ref.~\cite{Parida:2024ckk}, $v_{0}(p_\mathrm{T})$ is defined as

 where